DYCI2/Dicy2/README.md

 Start with **DYCI2_Tutorials_Read_me_first.maxpat** to go through the tutorials.

 **_Before using the tutorials, make sure you followed the installation procedure above, and insert the files downloaded at http://repmus.ircam.fr/nika/dyci2_library in "MaxPatches/Tutorials/\_ExamplesCorpus\_"_**

+**_/!\ If you already have a python distribution installed and that the shell command "python" calls Python 3, please replace the "DYCI2_Python_lib" objects in the patches by "DYCI2_Python2_lib" objects./!\_**

 #### [Advanced users: Autonomous use of the Python modules]